NicholasStambaugh/news-search/README.md

 ## Before you use

-You will need to retrieve an API key from newsapi.org.
+You will need to retrieve an API key from newsapi.org and add it to app.py.

 ## How to Run Locally